dadahcr2/reference/_posts/2024-09-03-New-vs-legacy-key-chests.md

 The Vehicle Chest Rewards for Key Chests depends on whether Legacy Vehicle Order is selected in the advanced settings.
-Expected translation between the two is shown below:
+Expected translation between the two as follows:

 New | Legacy